vinuesa/get_phylomarkers/README.md

 [Contreras-Moreira and Vinuesa, AEM 2013](https://www.ncbi.nlm.nih.gov/pubmed/24096415) and [Vinuesa and Contreras-Moreira, 2015](https://www.ncbi.nlm.nih.gov/pubmed/25343868).
-More recently we have developed [GET_HOMOLOGUES-EST](https://github.com/eead-csic-compbio/get_homologues), which can be used to cluster eukaryotic transcriptomes, as described in [Contreras-Moreira et al., 2017](http://journal.frontiersin.org/article/10.3389/fpls.2017.00184/full).
+More recently we have developed [GET_HOMOLOGUES-EST](https://github.com/eead-csic-compbio/get_homologues), which can be used to cluster eukaryotic genes and transcripts, as described in [Contreras-Moreira et al., 2017](http://journal.frontiersin.org/article/10.3389/fpls.2017.00184/full).

 The homologous gene/protein clusters selected by the *get_phylomarkers pipeline* are optimally suited for genome phylogenies.
 The pipeline is primarily tailored towards selecting